-We own or lease ten office facilities in the Washington, DC metropolitan area with a total square footage of approximately 2,913,000 square feet, including our current principal office at 3900 Wisconsin Ave, NW, Washington, DC and our future principal office at 1100 15th St, NW, Washington, DC, both of which are leased.
+We own or lease six office facilities in the Washington, DC metropolitan area with a total square footage of approximately 2,770,000 square feet, including our principal office at 1100 15th St, NW, Washington, DC, which is leased.

-We also lease approximately 1,032,000 square feet of office space in other regional locations in the United States, including the Dallas, Texas metropolitan area.
+We also lease approximately 448,000 square feet of office space in other regional locations in the United States, including in Plano, Texas.

-We sold our current principal office located at 3900 Wisconsin Ave, NW, Washington, DC, as well as two other Washington, DC office facilities, in November 2016.
+We sold three Northern Virginia office facilities in September 2018.
 We currently occupy these three facilities pursuant to lease arrangements.
-We expect the total square footage we lease to decrease following completion of our office moves in Washington, DC and other locations.
+We expect the total square footage we lease to decrease following the completion of upcoming office moves in Northern Virginia.